-METHOD STATEMENT: Crew Camps and Construction Lay Down Areas
+METHOD STATEMENT: Crew Camps and Construction Lay Down Areas DATE:....
+CONTRACT:....
 WHAT CREW CAMPS AND CONSTRUCTION LAY DOWN AREAS ARE REQUIRED ON SITE DURING CONSTRUCTION?
-(Give a brief description of these): Note: please attach extra pages if more space is required

-WHERE ARE THE CREW CAMPS AND CONSTRUCTION LAY DOWN AREAS TO BE LOCATED?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+(Give a brief description of these): Note: please attach extra pages if more space is required Insert additional pages as required WHERE ARE THE CREW CAMPS AND CONSTRUCTION LAY DOWN AREAS TO BE LOCATED?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required